 Joint exhibitions : Liquid Love & Sound Meridians co-presented by MoCA Taipei and TheCube Project Space

-Co-organized with MoCA Taipei, TheCube Project Space is pleased to present the Liquid Love & Sound Meridians international group exhibitions which will take place at MoCA Taipei.
-The joint exhibitions, under the sponsorship of the 2018 Production Grants to Independent Curators in Visual Arts from the National Culture and Arts Foundation, will open to the public from 14 November […]
+Co-organized with MoCA Taipei, TheCube Project Space is pleased to present the Liquid Love & Sound Meridians international group exhibitions at MoCA Taipei.

 The Topography of a Decade: The Fund-raising Exhibition for the 10th Anniversary of TheCube Project Space

-n general understanding, “ten” is emblematic of “consummation,” for it implies “cycle” as well as “reset and restart.”
 We celebrate the “ten-year” milestone in the development of TheCube Project Space.
-The visual imagery of the number of ten resembles not only an ouroboros but also a fractal world that continues unfolding in a cyclical and […]
+The visual imagery of the number of ten resembles not only an ouroboros but also a fractal world that continues unfolding in a cyclical and ever-changing fashion.

 Artificial Unit, curated by Sun Yi-Cheng, seeks to reexamine how the existing units (incl. nation, family, race, and self) were formed through the “regulated co-production,” and on the other hand tries to construct an ideational model for the question as to “how people fabricate units” on the basis of exhibition and scenario-based performance.